El Hondo

 Human History

-The Hondo reservoirs were constructed in the early 18th century as storage facilities for the Riegos de Levante irrigation community, converting natural seasonal marshland into managed water bodies that could supply farmland during the dry summer months.
-The irrigation system built upon centuries of water management tradition in the Segura valley dating from the Islamic period, when sophisticated canal networks first intensively exploited the region's water resources.
-The transition from simple water storage to recognized nature reserve reflects changing attitudes toward wetlands, from obstacles to be drained to ecosystems to be valued.
+The Hondo reservoirs were constructed by the Riegos de Levante irrigation community to store Segura River water for distribution to surrounding farmland during the dry summer months.
+The irrigation system built upon centuries of water management tradition in the Segura valley dating from the Islamic period, when sophisticated canal networks first intensively exploited the region water resources.
+[1] The transition from simple water storage to recognized nature reserve reflects changing attitudes toward wetlands, from obstacles to be drained to ecosystems to be protected.

 Park History

-El Hondo was designated a Natural Park in 1994, recognizing the extraordinary importance of the wetland for waterbirds despite its artificial origins as an irrigation infrastructure.
-The designation required negotiation between conservation objectives and the continued functioning of the irrigation system on which both the wetland ecology and surrounding agriculture depend.
-Management operates through cooperation between conservation authorities and the irrigation community that owns and manages the water infrastructure, creating an unusual model where agricultural water management simultaneously serves ecological purposes.
+El Hondo was declared a Natural Park on 12 December 1988 by the Generalitat Valenciana, recognizing the extraordinary importance of the wetland for waterbirds despite its artificial origins as irrigation infrastructure.
+[1] The park subsequently received Ramsar Convention designation on 5 December 1989 as a wetland of international importance.
+Management operates through cooperation between conservation authorities and the Riegos de Levante irrigation community that owns and manages the water infrastructure, creating a model where agricultural water management simultaneously serves ecological purposes.

 Major Trails And Attractions